-Camellia japonica historical Varieties - historical Camellias
+Camellia japonica 'Historical Varieties' - Historical Camellias

 Camellias (Camellia japonica), originally native to Japan and China, were first introduced to Europe around 1745, first mainly to England.
-The spread of these plants took place all over Europe and was strongly promoted somewhat later, in particular by the novel by Alexandre Dumas the Younger "The Lady of the Camellias" (published 1848) and the opera "La Traviata" by Giuseppe Verdi (premiered in 1853).
+The spread of these plants took place all over Europe and was strongly promoted a little later, in particular by the novel by Alexandre Dumas the Younger "The Lady of the Camellias" (published in 1848) and the opera "La Traviata" by Giuseppe Verdi (premiered in 1853).
 In Italy, the first camellias are documented in the Palace of Caserta north of Naples around 1760.
 This fashion and passion soon spread throughout Italy and in Tuscany, camellias found their place in palaces and villas and later also in the country's courts.

 - Asia (mediterranean)

 - Hardiness Zones

 Customers who bought this product also bought:

 Strelitzia reginae - Bird of Paradise

 Plumeria rubra pink-gelb - Frangipani

 Morus nigra XXL - Black Mulberry